If you cannot log into Handshake, this article should outlines the next steps to help you authenticate successfully.

 - Check your Handshake SSO Preferences, verify that the LDAP bind username and password are correct.

-- Also check that the 'Host' you have set is correct, and that you've had Handshake whitelist ALL IP's associated with this host.
+- Also check that the 'Host' you have set is correct, and that you've had Handshake unblock ALL IP's associated with this host.

-- Make sure you've whitelisted both of Handshake's IP's found HERE.
+- Make sure you've unblocked both of Handshake's IP's found HERE.

 Error: Error 6 (Auth timeout when trying to reach your LDAP server)

 What you can do from IT:

 If a sporadic/small subset of users:

 - This can occur sporadically after a large amount of failed logins in a short period (lockout period).
 This lockout period is not set/enforced by Handshake, but rather your local LDAP server, and typically goes away after a set period of 15-30 minutes.

 - Verify that you have adequate auth timeouts set for initial login, as heavy load may create a delay in auth, and timeouts, for large amounts of users.

 - Verify in your Handshake SSO Preferences that your LDAP Base DN and Filter are specific enough to prevent timeouts.